utshomax/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-interface.md

 <img src="https://assets.postman.com/postman-labs-docs/graphql-docs/response-stream.jpg" alt="Different sections of the response stream">

-* **Response stream** - The response stream has the request and the responses arranged in reverse chronological order (latest appears on the top).
+* **Message stream** - The message stream has the request and the response messages arranged in reverse chronological order (latest appears on the top).
 * **Expand/collapse response** - You can take an in-depth look at the response content by expanding it within the response stream.
-* **Search for response** - You can use the high-level search input to search for particular responses.
+* **Search for messages** - You can use the high-level search input to search for particular messages.
 * **Filter** - Adjust the view based on message type using the message filter.
 You can choose from **All Messages**, **Responses**, or **Other**.
 * **Clear Messages** - Hides all the messages exchanged from the view, cleaning up the response area so that you can focus on the new messages.
 You can restore the messages using the **Restore** button after clearing them.